nicolasmarie1/pcvs/docs/source/basics/installation.rst

 Managing Dependencies
 #####################

-Installing only dependencies come in two way: ``requirements.txt`` gathers production-side deps, required for PCVS to work, while ``requirements-dev.txt`` contains (in addition to the base) the validation toolkit (pytest, coverage, etc.):
+Installing only dependencies come in two-way: ``requirements.txt`` gathers production-side deps, required for PCVS to work, while ``requirements-dev.txt`` contains (in addition to the base) the validation toolkit (pytest, coverage, etc.):